-The judgment has been welcome by many as 'historic' in the judicial annals of the State of Manipur for the speedy trial and handing down the ment will be seen as a future deterrent against violence and crime against women.
+The judgment has been welcome by many as 'historic' in the judicial annals of the State of Manipur for the speedy trial and handing down the harshest punishment available under the law.
+It is hoped that the judgment will be seen as a future deterrent against violence and crime against women.